 - Disable modules that you don’t use: System -> Configuration -> Advanced -> Advanced.

 - Enable all Magento Caches: System -> Cache Management.

 - Try some of the Magento performance extensions.
 Research the extensions, ask around fir experiences.

 - Don’t use layered navigation if you don’t really need it, it’s resource intensive.

 - Use the correct session storage, choose file system or database (during setup).
 Most installations should use “file system” because it’s faster and doesn’t cause the database to grow.
-But if your site will run on multiple servers, you should select “database” so that a user’s session data is available regardless of which server his/her request is served from.
-More info about this from Ashley Schroder at Magebase.com.
+If you’re on a cluster, use RedisSession.

 - Set only those attribute frontend properties to ‘Yes’ that you’re actually going to use.
 Set all other to ‘No’.
 Don’t use in quick search, advanced search compare, etc etc.: Catalog -> Attributes -> Manage Atributes -> Frontend Properties.